aavogt/waterfall-picker/README.md

 # waterfall-picker

-This is a c raylib program for the following sqlite3 database schema:
+This is a c (actually c++ on account of operator overloads) raylib program for the following sqlite3 database schema:

 ![schema](schema.svg)

-[waterfall cad](https://github.com/joe-warren/opencascade-hs#readme) has no feature to pick points on a model.
+[waterfall cad](https://github.com/joe-warren/opencascade-hs#readme) has no feature to graphically pick points on a model.
 A separate quasiquoter will generate the initial sqlite database, and call this waterfall-picker program.
-With the mouse, the user picks points on the model.
-If the model changes, waterfall-picker will be able to replay the user's selection on the changed model.
+With the mouse, the user picks points on the model which are stored together with camera position and screen coordinates.
+If the model changes, waterfall-picker will be able to replay the user's selection on the changed model, which for small changes in a model viewed from the right point of view, will still give the correct points.

+A [video](picker.webm) shows current capabilities.

 ## Build